 Liberty & Society: Beyond the Foundations of Freedom

-What’s a typical day during the Liberty & Society: Ideas that Change the World?
+What’s a typical day like during the Liberty & Society seminar?

 While not every day will be the same you can see how a typical day will challenge you to further expand your thinking on the effects of liberty as a beneficial societal force like never before.